kellpossible/blog/content/adventures/033-a-wedding-in-gomi/index.md

 A local, a large and dominating 50-60 year old man, Lasha invited us over for a lavish Georgian supra a number of times.
-We watched the ducks swimming around in his ponds, and the chickens being bred nearby.
+We watched the ducks swimming around in his mud lined ponds, and the chickens being bred nearby.
 He peppered us with gifts in what probably turned out to be an attempt to find some people to run his new guest house.
-We were all rather intrigued by his purpose, and he gifted us a number of antique sewing machines!
-We visited the honey guy, who appeared very comical, and very drunk on honey chacha.
+We were all rather intrigued by his purpose, and he even gifted us a number of antique sewing machines!
+We went for a drive through the rainforest of Gomi to visit the honey guy to commission some honey for our group.
+He appeared at the gate shirtless and very comical, probably quite drunk on honey chacha.

 We caught some dogs rummaging around our trash and breaking into the compost bin, one of whom was the beatiful, and crazy Bobic, who we all came to love and